Automate with Bots

 In order to create Bots, basic users will require Editor or Admin rights under Permissions Entitlements.

-• If you only have View permissions, your Bot inherits your permissions and will not be able to take any lifecycle actions (e.g., start, stop, edit, etc.) on resources.
+- If you only have View permissions, your Bot inherits your permissions and will not be able to take any lifecycle actions (for example, start, stop, edit) on resources.

 How do I copy an existing Bot?

-Archiving permanently disables a Bot.
-The Bot’s history and metadata are retained, but scheduled events and noncompliance data are purged.
+Bots can’t be deleted, but they can be archived, which permanently disables the Bot.
+The Bot’s history and metadata are retained, but scheduled events and noncompliance data are deleted.
+See Managing Bots for details.

 How do I see a Bot’s recent actions?

-From the Bot listing page, click on the name of the Bot you want to review and select the Audit tab.
-This displays a log, in the form of an API trail, of actions your selected Bot has taken.
-Audit shows successful and failed actions and who initiated the action.
+From the Bot Listing page, click the Bot you want to review and select the Audit tab.
+This displays a log of actions the Bot has performed successfully or unsuccessfully.

-What happens to a Bot (or Bots) if the cloud account is removed from InsightCloudSec?
+What happens to a Bot if a cloud account in its scope is removed from InsightCloudSec?

-• These Bots will remain active and operate on their defined schedules but return 0 resource results.
+Bots will remain active and operate on their defined schedules but return 0 resource results.
+You will need to pause or archive any Bots manually.

 What happens to a Bot if the linked Insight is edited?